 Difficulty: Easy

 We are going to stay in Columbia for this next easy hike.
-The Columbia Association built the 22-acre Wilde Lake in 1967 as part of their planned neighborhoods.
+The Columbia Association created the 22-acre Wilde Lake in 1967 as part of its planned neighborhoods.
 The trail features a small meadow of grass and streams.
-Parking at the location is off Hyla Brook Road in The Birches neighborhood off Little Patuxent Parkway.
+Parking at the location is off Hyla Brook Road in the Birches neighborhood off Little Patuxent Parkway.

-The trail around the lake is a paved 1.3mile course and should take approximately 20-25 minutes depending on your pace.
+The trail around the lake is a paved 1.3-mile course and should take 20 to 25 minutes.
 So, if you are in need of 10,000 daily steps, consider three laps around the lake.
 I am not sure if dogs are officially permitted, but I have seen a few on a leash during my hikes.
-For additional miles, consider combining the Lake to Lake Trail with the Wilde Lake Loop.
+For additional miles, consider combining the Lake Kittamaqundi to Wilde Lake Trail with the Wilde Lake Loop.

 Avalon Loop Trail